Stabilised Rammed Earth

 Rammed earth walls at 300mm thick are load bearing, so you are unlikely to need other structural framing for your home, reducing fire and pest susceptibility.
 Rammed earth also provides substantial bracing to buildings — usually well in excess of the legal requirements achieved by most timber framed homes.

 Architects are using rammed earth in commercial and domestic buildings of many styles and for many functions.
 Variations in texture, colour and finish are possible, and elements such as artwork, reliefs, patterns, circular windows, alcoves and feature stones can be incorporated.
+In the award-winning Garangula Art Gallery we incorporated a commissioned artwork into the gallery’s entry wall.
 We have created multi-coloured decorative feature walls for some clients.
-It is a natural product which blends beautifully with the environment and other natural building materials, as well as with light weight man-made materials such as Colorbond — a combination used in several award-winning homes.
+It is a natural product which blends beautifully with the environment and other natural building materials, as well as with lightweight man-made materials such as Colorbond — a combination used in several award-winning homes.
 It ‘grounds’ lightweight buildings, providing a feeling of structural solidity and security.

 Healthy and Environmentally Friendly